argf1247/Getting-and-cleaning-data-Coursera-project/CodeBook.md

-Variable	Descritpion
+* Variable Descritpion
-Activity	The activity peformed.
+* Activity, The activity peformed.
-Subject	The ID of the subject. tBodyAcc-mean()-X	Mean time for acceleration of body for X direction. tBodyAcc-mean()-Y	Mean time for acceleration of body for Y direction. tBodyAcc-mean()-Z	Mean time for acceleration of body for Z direction. tBodyAcc-std()-X	Standard deviation of time for acceleration of body for X direction. tBodyAcc-std()-Y	Standard deviation of time for acceleration of body for Y direction. tBodyAcc-std()-Z	Standard deviation of time for acceleration of body for Z direction. tGravityAcc-mean()-X	Mean time of acceleration of gravity for X direction. tGravityAcc-mean()-Y	Mean time of acceleration of gravity for Y direction. tGravityAcc-mean()-Z	Mean time of acceleration of gravity for Z direction. tGravityAcc-std()-X	Standard deviation of time of acceleration of gravity for X direction. tGravityAcc-std()-Y	Standard deviation of time of acceleration of gravity for Y direction. tGravityAcc-std()-Z	Standard deviation of time of acceleration of gravity for Z direction. tBodyAccJerk-mean()-X	Mean time of body acceleration jerk for X direction. tBodyAccJerk-mean()-Y	Mean time of body acceleration jerk for Y direction tBodyAccJerk-mean()-Z	Mean time of body acceleration jerk for Z direction tBodyAccJerk-std()-X	Standard deviation of time of body acceleration jerk for X direction. tBodyAccJerk-std()-Y	Standard deviation of time of body acceleration jerk for Y direction. tBodyAccJerk-std()-Z	Standard deviation of time of body acceleration jerk for Z direction. tBodyGyro-mean()-X	Mean body gyroscope measurement for X direction. tBodyGyro-mean()-Y	Mean body gyroscope measurement for Y direction.
+* Subject,  The ID of the subject.
+* tBodyAcc-mean()-X, Mean time for acceleration of body for X direction.
+* tBodyAcc-mean()-Y, Mean time for acceleration of body for Y direction.
+* tBodyAcc-mean()-Z, Mean time for acceleration of body for Z direction.
+* tBodyAcc-std()-X, Standard deviation of time for acceleration of body for X direction.
+* tBodyAcc-std()-Y, Standard deviation of time for acceleration of body for Y direction.
+* tBodyAcc-std()-Z, Standard deviation of time for acceleration of body for Z direction. tGravityAcc-mean()-X, Mean time of acceleration of gravity for X direction. tGravityAcc-mean()-Y, Mean time of acceleration of gravity for Y direction. tGravityAcc-mean()-Z,	Mean time of acceleration of gravity for Z direction. tGravityAcc-std()-X,	Standard deviation of time of acceleration of gravity for X direction. tGravityAcc-std()-Y,	Standard deviation of time of acceleration of gravity for Y direction. tGravityAcc-std()-Z,	Standard deviation of time of acceleration of gravity for Z direction. tBodyAccJerk-mean()-X,	Mean time of body acceleration jerk for X direction. tBodyAccJerk-mean()-Y,	Mean time of body acceleration jerk for Y direction tBodyAccJerk-mean()-Z,	Mean time of body acceleration jerk for Z direction tBodyAccJerk-std()-X,	Standard deviation of time of body acceleration jerk for X direction. tBodyAccJerk-std()-Y,	Standard deviation of time of body acceleration jerk for Y direction. tBodyAccJerk-std()-Z	Standard deviation of time of body acceleration jerk for Z direction. tBodyGyro-mean()-X	Mean body gyroscope measurement for X direction. tBodyGyro-mean()-Y	Mean body gyroscope measurement for Y direction.